DataDaoDe/py-symcom_api/README.md

 # SYMCOM API

-This project is a wrapper around computer algebra and symbolic computation libraries.
-It allows us to automatically solve equations.
-It also parses latex and converts from latex to symbolic math and from symbolic math back to latex for rendering purposes.
+This project is a stepwise computer algebra system.
+It is designed with education purposes in mind and therefore is mainly focused on providing easy to follow, machine and human readable, step-by-step solutions to solving mathematical problems.

+It can accept latex as input, parse that into sympy's symbolic expression language, and return latex as output for rendering nicely to a browser or other latex compatible rendering engines.

 ## INSTALLATION